-For racing in ISORA it is important that you understand the rules for racing around Waypoints and the folowing links are provided for reference.
+For racing in ISORA it is important that you understand the rules for racing around Waypoints and the following links are provided for reference.

-Virtual Waypoints - World Sailing Guidence on Racing around Waypoints
+Virtual Waypoints - World Sailing Guidance on Racing around Waypoints

 Virtual Waypoints - Appendix WP - Rules for Racing Around Waypoints